andjoer/Digital_Humanities_LLM/Chunkyfy/README.md

 ### Adding and Configuring Frames

 1. **Creating a Frame**: Users can create multiple frames, each with its own set of conditions.
+2. **Frame Color**: Each frame is color-coded for easy distinction.
-2. **Adding Regex Lines**: Within each frame, users can add regex lines to define the search criteria.
+3. **Adding Regex Lines**: Within each frame, users can add regex lines to define the search criteria.

 ### Defining Search Criteria